akka/akka/akka-docs/src/main/paradox/typed/persistence-fsm.md

 # EventSourced behaviors as finite state machines

-An @apidoc[EventSourcedBehavior] can be used to represet a persistent FSM.
+An @apidoc[EventSourcedBehavior] can be used to represent a persistent FSM.
 If you're migrating an existing classic persistent FSM to EventSourcedBehavior see the @ref[migration guide](../persistence-fsm.md#migration-to-eventsourcedbehavior).

 To demonstrate this consider an example of a shopping application.
 A an customer can be in the following states: